vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/interactive-marchitecture-tool.md

 *Selected carriers in the architecture planning*

-After selecting all the desired options for your store planning, you should have something like the imagepicture below.
+After selecting all the desired options for your store planning, you should have something like the image below.

 ![Interactive Marchitecture tool filled](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Composability/marchitecture-filled.png)

-> ℹ️ If you want to reset your architecture planning, click on the 🔃 refresh button ion the top right corner or refresh the page in your browser.
+> ℹ️ If you want to reset your architecture planning, click the 🔃refresh button in the top right corner or refresh the page in your browser.